Fameal

 Fameal is a general word for a food product, used by Non-governmental organizations (NGOs), in programs to feed the hungry as a part of the Agricultural Act of 1949.
 The food product is made up of a wheat-soy meal blend or a cornmeal-soy blend (WSB or CSB, corn soy blend).
 This food is distributed, often aided by volunteers, in the Caribbean and West Africa.

 Typical usage

 A premade mix of fameal is extrusion cooked for usage under primitive conditions.
 In this form, the meal is eaten as a thin paste or thickened and made into dumplings or bread.
-The taste is sometimes described as "foody" and some consider it delicious.
-The cooked product can be added to soups and casseroles or made into cookies.

 Nutritional components

 The general measures of fameal are: